UniExeterRSE/intro-version-control/_episodes/04_configuring_git.md

 ### Setting a text editor

-Git will use a text editor installed on your computer when you need to write 'commit messages' (about which more later in the course).
+Git will use a text editor installed on your computer when you need to write 'commit messages' (more about these later in the course).
 The default editor on most operating systems is set to Vim which, while powerful, is difficult to use if you're not used to it.
 You can configure Git to instead use something you're more familiar with.
 We recommend trying *Nano* for Git usage: it works